-Stage How and when we will involve you Political Involvement Sustainability Assessment (SA) Stage Pre- Production We will inform the evidence base by involving our partners and the community, including the statutory consultees.
+Stage How and when we will involve you Political Sustainability Clago now and when we will involve you Involvement Assessment (SA) Stage Pre- Production We will inform the evidence base by involving our partners and the community, including the statutory consultees.
 Portfolio member appraised Stage A - set the scope and consult the environmental bodies 2 Production We will involve all those who have registered their interest on the LDF database, together with the wider community in the identification of options, sites and constraints (where applicable) to decide on preferred options Stage B - Develop and refine options whilst assessing their effects A set of preferred options will be published giving everyone the chance to give their views.
 This stage will be advertised in the local press and will be published on the Council's website with hard copies made available at deposit points.
 A letter will be sent to all those consulted at the Pre-Production stage informing them of the availability of documents The Council will approve the preferred options before consultation takes place Stage C - Prepare the SA report Once collated, the representations will inform any changes to the options suggested The final 'submission' version will be prepared utilising feedback received.
-This version will be submitted to the Secretary of State for consideration Submission A further period of consultation follows submission and this will be advertised in the local press and on the Council's website Again, those who have responded and those who have registered on the LDF database, will receive a letter informing them of this stage Amendments to the document prior to submission will require Council approval Stage D - Consult on the proposed DPD together with the SA report Copies of documents will be published on the Council's website and hard copies will be made available at the deposit points Anyone wishing to view representations received will be able to do so by request, at Riverside House If, during the submission consultations, alternative sites are proposed, the Council will advertise these alternative sites and invite comments for a further period of six weeks Examination An independent Inspector appointed by the Secretary of State will carry out an examination of the document.
+This version will be submitted to the Secretary of State for consideration Submission A further period of consultation follows submission and this will be advertised in the local press and on the Council's website Again, those who have responded and those who have registered Stage D - Consult on the proposed DPD together with the SA report on the LDF database, will receive a letter informing them of this stage Copies of documents will be published on the Council's website and hard copies will be made available at the deposit points Anyone wishing to view representations received will be able to do so by request, at Riverside House Examination An independent Inspector appointed by the Secretary of State will carry out an examination of the document.
 This will be by written representations unless a public examination has been requested by anyone who has made representation during the final consultation.
 A pre-examination meeting will take place in these circumstances Publicity relating to the public examination, (when held) will be published in the local press, on the Council's website and will be displayed at deposit points giving 6 weeks notice Adoption The Inspector's report will be binding upon the Council.
-Adoption of the final document, as revised by the Inspector, will be advertised in the local press and on the Council's website and hard copies will be made available at deposit points Approval to adopt will be required from the Council Monitoring & Review Stage E - Effects of implementation will be monitored and reported on in the Annual Monitoring Report
+Adoption of the final document, as revised by the Inspector, will be advertised in the local press and on the Council's website and hard copies will be made available at deposit points Approval to adopt will be required from the Council Monitoring & Review Stage E - Effects of implementation will be monitored and reported on in the Annual